Admit it. Baby Yoda (aka The Child) has your heart.

 Amazon is a huge search engine for shoppers with literally billions of keywords being entered onto the platform each day.

-At Jungle Scout, we can read this data in order to provide insights on the trending and popular products all across Amazon.
+At Jungle Scout — an all-in-one platform for selling on Amazon — we can read this data in order to provide insights on the trending and popular products all across Amazon.
 Our Keyword Scout tool also provides actual search volume for keywords on Amazon.

 As of this writing, the keyword phrase “Baby Yoda” has more than 90,000 searches on Amazon in the last 30 days, an increase of 7,203% over the previous 30-day period.